-From here you the ability to look-up existing Other Components in our component database.
-To do this, simply click on the Search for Component Code or Manufacturer input box and type in the the model of component that you are looking for.
+From here you have the ability to look-up existing Other Components in our component database.
+To do this, simply click on the + Add From Database box and type in the model of component that you are looking for.

 If you cannot find the model that you are after, then you have the ability to create your own custom component by entering in the fields manually.

-To do this, choose the Create Your Own option when creating the component and then enter in the specifications in each of the fields shown.
+To do this, choose + Add From Database > Create Your Own option when creating the component and then enter in the specifications in each of the fields shown.

 - Code - this how the component will appear in the studio list.

 - Title - the title of the component.

 - Manufacturer - the manufacturer of the component.

 - Description - this is where you can put in important information that you wish to be displayed for the customer.